jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 We now have to add some information about our schema registry.
 To get a key for our Schema Registry, go to Environment on the left, click on Default, and then look in the lower right corner.
 You will see a section where you can add a key under Credentials in the Stream Governance API section:
 ![[Screenshot 2024-03-10 at 8.34.58 PM.png]]

-Go ahead and create the key and export the key and secret as environment variables:
+Go ahead and create the key and export the key and secret as environment variables (the first is the Endpoint URL we see here):
+SCHEMA_REGISTRY_URL
 SCHEMA_REGISTRY_KEY
 SCHEMA_REGISTRY_SECRET

-Then we add the following to our class intializer:
+Then we add the following to our class initializer:

 ```java
 String schemaRegUrlConfig = System.getenv("SCHEMA_REGISTRY_URL");